What Affects Business Credit Scores?

 Recent credit inquiries from prospective lenders can drive down a business’s credit score.
 These kinds of credit inquiries are called hard inquiries and occur when lenders access an organisation’s credit reports to verify their creditworthiness in response to an application for a loan or other credit product.

 All hard inquiries show up on credit reports, and too many in a short span of time can damage the firm’s business credit score.
-It is important to note that when an organisation checks its own credit score, this is considered a soft inquiry that does not affect the business credit score.
+It is important to note that when an organisation checks its own credit score, this is considered a soft inquiry that does not affect the business's credit score.

 Unfavourable public records

 Matters of public record can also impact business credit scores.
-These include publicly available information about a business, including matters pertaining to bankruptcy filings, legal judgements, liens, and collections.
+These include publicly available information about a business, including matters pertaining to bankruptcy filings, legal judgments, liens, and collections.
 Issues such as these can damage business credit scores and stand in the way of securing loans in the future.

 Depending on the nature of the issue, unfavourable public records can reflect on an organisation’s credit report for several years.
 Bankruptcies will appear on a business’s credit report for seven to ten years, paid tax liens remain on the report for seven years, while unpaid liens will stay on the report forever.
-Legal judgements will reflect on the credit report for seven years from the day of filing, although this can be longer if the judgement is renewed.
+Legal judgments will reflect on the credit report for seven years from the day of filing, although this can be longer if the judgment is renewed.